JohanEngelen/johanengelen.github.io/_posts/2017-12-25-LDC-and-AddressSanitizer.md

 # Bug in LDC's druntime

 Let's look at a [bug in LDC's druntime](https://issues.dlang.org/show_bug.cgi?id=17821), prior to version 1.4.0, that would have been easily found with ASan.
-The bug was [reported by Eyal from Weka.io](https://issues.dlang.org/show_bug.cgi?id=17821), and I fear it cost him a lot of time to figure out what was broken: `core.atomic.atomicStore` would do a stack overread when passed an `ulong` (8 bytes) and an `int` (4 bytes), resulting in `atomicStore` writing garbage to one half of the `ulong`.
-Calling `atomicStore` with `ulong` and `int` may happen quite easily, as you can see in this small code fragment:
+The bug was [reported by Eyal from Weka.io](https://issues.dlang.org/show_bug.cgi?id=17821), and I fear it cost him a lot of time to figure out what was broken: `core.atomic.atomicStore` would do a stack overread when passed a `ulong` (8 bytes) and an `int` (4 bytes), resulting in `atomicStore` writing garbage to one half of the `ulong`.
+Calling `atomicStore` with `ulong` and `int` may happen quite easily, as you can see in this code fragment:

 ```c++
 // File: asan_2.d